blindpentester/the-essentials/README.md

 * terminator
 * pimpmykali
 * ffuf
+    * if installed will perform version check to auto upgrade
 * dirsearch
+    * if installed will perform version check to auto upgrade
 * PEASS - updated version of "privilege-escalation-awesome-scripts-suite"
-  also downloads their precompiled binaries for ease of use
+    * also downloads their precompiled binaries for ease of use
 * LinEnum
 * aquatone
-  with version check and auto upgrading
+    * if installed will perform version check to auto upgrade
 * rsg
-  Updated to have local version of revshells.com
+    * Updated to have local version of revshells.com
 * nmap_vulners
 * gtfoblookup
 * navi
+* tomnomnom toys
     * httprobe
     * waybackurls
     * unfurl
     * fff
     * hacks
 * nahamsec_stuff
 * neo4j
 * bloodhound